-The next step is to show that the red polymer model partition function approximates the total weight of the majority red configurations up to an exponentially small relative error.
-Every configuration with red majority is capture by the polymer model since fewer than n/2 vertices receive a non-red color.
-The last step is to show that configurations in which all non-red connected components are of size at most n/2 but which do not have a majority red have small total weight; this also follows from an expansion argument [24, Lemma 13].
+The next step is to show that the color r polymer model partition function Ξ_r (after scaling by $e^{\beta |E(G)|}$) approximates $Z_r(\beta)$ up to an exponentially small relative error.

+Every configuration with a majority of vertices colored r is captured by the polymer model since fewer than n/2 vertices receive a non-r color; this gives the upper bound.
+To prove the lower bound we show that configurations in which all non-r connected components are of size at most n/2 but which do not have a majority r have small total weight; this also follows from an expansion argument.